ExMember/exmember.github.io/_drafts/what_are_specifications.md

 ## What is a specification?

-Before we can write a specification we have to know what it is.
+Before we can talk about specifications we have to know what they are.

 Specification is a noun, derived from the verb to specify.
 To specify is to state explicitly or in detail.
-So a specification is the result of stating explicitly or in detail, or something that states explicitly or in detail.
+Therefore a specification is the result of stating explicitly or in detail, or something that states explicitly or in detail.

-For our purpose let's say a specification is the thing that identifies how a piece of software should behave.
+Every software team has their own unique points of view, cultural wisdom, and shared practices regarding specifications but they can be grouped into a few categories.

 ## No specifications